specify/webportal-installer/README.md

 ------------------------

 1. Decide on a non root account to use for the update process, log in to it and download this repository.
+It is easiest if the account has sudo privileges.
 1. The account will need to be added to the tomcat7 group. `sudo adduser USERNAME tomcat7`.
+If you are logged in as that user, you will need to relog for the shell to pick up on this change.
-1. Use `visudo` to give the tomcat7 group the ability to restart Tomcat by adding the line:
+1. Use `sudo visudo` to give the tomcat7 group the ability to restart Tomcat by adding the line:

     `%tomcat7 ALL=(ALL) NOPASSWD: /usr/sbin/invoke-rc.d tomcat7 restart`

 1. Edit `Makefile` changing `INSTALL_DIR` to a directory in a location writable by the chosen account.
-For example if the account is `webportal`, you could use `/home/webportal/solr-home`.
-1. Also in the Makefile change `INSTALL_UID` to the username of the update account and `INSTALL_GID` to `tomcat7`.
+A recommend value can be used by uncommenting the line `INSTALL_DIR := $(HOME)/specify-solr`.
 1. Make the directory pointed to by `SOLR_HOME` a link to `INSTALL_DIR`.
-For example:
-   `sudo ln -s /home/webportal/solr-home /var/lib/specify-solr`
+There is a make target for this: `sudo make symlink`.
+This only needs to be done once unless either of those directories are changed.
 1. Use the Specify Data Export tool to create a Web Portal export zip file (someone can expand on this) for each collection to be hosted in the portal.